Blogs

 Having hope in God will never lead us into misery or depression, because God has a plan for everyone who believes and trust him.
 God is the only one that we as believers can count on for a future that is filled of hope.

-The biblical definition of hope is “the sure and confident anticipation of getting what God has promised believers in Christ for the future.”
+Consequently, we can say then that Biblical definition of hope is “the sure and confident anticipation of getting what God has promised believers in Christ for the future.”
 In the simplest term Biblical hope is built on faith.
 The believer’s hope is not a faint or obscure wish but a firm foundation in Christ.
-“This hope we have as an anchor of the soul, both sure and steadfast, and which enters the Presence behind the veil” [Hebrews 6:19].
+“This hope we have as an anchor of the soul, both sure and steadfast, and which enters the presence behind the veil” [Hebrews 6:19].

 The Word of God lays a clear emphasis on Hope as a virtuous quality because it contains no doubt, always trusting in God’s faithfulness and presence no matter what and how the circumstances, whether it is good or it is bad.
 “For you, O Lord, are my hope, my trust, O Lord, from my youth.”
 [Psalm 71:5].